Jac-Zac/Micrograd_C-/README.md

 - [ ] Think of a better way to write the autograd engine.
 And also stack based topo_sort

 - Think about mini batches because when you mini batch you compute less accurate gradients for loss minimization but you can do it way faster and thus do way more step

-- Optimization breaks things

-- Potentially compute for the entire batch and then compute the loss I think it store less computations

-- There is an error in the computation of the gradient